 How to choose eye and vision supplements

 As their name suggests, eye supplements are designed to add to, not replace, nutrients you get from a healthful diet.
-Taking dietary supplements cannot completely make up for serious nutritional shortcomings of a poor diet and too much junk food, which are associated with many serious health problems, including vision loss.
+Taking dietary supplements may not make up for serious nutritional shortcomings of a poor diet and too much junk food, which are associated with many health problems, including vision loss.

 • Emphasizes fruits, vegetables, whole grains and fat-free or low-fat milk and milk products.